openefsa/sas-stored-functions-and-macros/README.md

   datasetId - Name of the column of the input dataset containing the dataset id field.
 By default it is DATASET_ID.

   uniqueIdentifier - Name of the column of the input dataset containing the record unique identifier field.
-By default it is RES_ID.

 **Dependencies:**